newBieIrfan/newBieIrfan/README.md

 **I'm an 4th year undergraduate in the stream of Computer Science and Engineering.
 Interested in Full Stack Development.**

+* Enthusiast.
+Like to try new things every now and then 😁
-* I'm currently working on projects in MERN stack 👀️
+* Worked on projects in MERN stack 👀️
-* I'm currently learning Full Stack Development 🎉️
+* I'm currently learning .NET stack along with Angular 🎉️

 **Also,**